AFLplusplus/Website/content/docs/custom_mutators.md

     mutator is not suitable to directly execute the target with this input.
     For example, when using libprotobuf-mutator, the data returned is in a protobuf format which corresponds to a given grammar.
 In order to execute the target, the protobuf data must be converted to the plain-text format expected by the target.
-In such scenarios, the user can define the
+In such scenarios, the user can define the `pre_save` function.
-    `pre_save` function.
 This function is then transforms the data into the format expected by the API before executing the target.

+- `queue_new_entry` (optional):

+    This methods is called after adding a new test case to the queue.

 ### Trimming Support